Believe what they tell you. Fairytales do exist. And author and serial entrepreneur, Dan Norris, has written a storybook proposal that proves it!

 Over phone and email, Dan and I chatted about the many things that made him and Ali perfect for each other.

 We sourced a gorgeous lilac sapphire with a rosy sparkle – pink in some lights, purple in others.
-It was the same shade as the peonies Dan loved to give Ali just to see her eyes light up.
+It was the same shade as the peonies Dan would give Ali just to see her eyes light up.

 We designed a ring that incorporated black and white diamonds for their yin yang personalities, and a twist for her magical unicorn nature.
 The inside of the band would be set with a garnet and an aquamarine (their birthstones) in a cheeky Mickey Mouse-like configuration to reference her love for Disney.
 It would be finished with dual engravings of their names and their anniversary date, so they could sit forever against her skin.